julienlucas/meilleursagents-frontend-test/SOLUTION.md

 Answer:

-We could use Redux Saga I think (but never used).
-So it can allow to update the state directly on async redux functions.
-This would allow to remove the small part of business logic in useeffects dependencies.
+We could use Redux Saga.
+Redux saga allow to better manage sideeffects in async functions and make testing easier.
+But I never used it.

+It need 1-2 functionnal tests to test not only the store but the ui.

 ---

 ### Have you met issues that you left on the side to finish in time and how would you solve them?

 Answer:
-- ARIA.
-We could add tabIndex to navigate between retailor and in the message list.
-- I could add 2-3 functionals tests to be 100% sure what we have on the store is on the ui (I check only the store here, but it allow my tests to perform just in 3 seconds).
+I could add 1-2 functionals more tests to be 100% sure that what we have on the store is on the ui (I check only the store here, it allow my tests to perform in just in 2 seconds).